-The end of summer brings fifteen new and returning Euro TV series to the US, plus six other titles having their linear TV or streaming debuts in the States.
+The end of summer brings fifteen new and returning Euro TV series to the US, plus five other titles having their linear TV or streaming debuts in the States.

 To see the complete list of Euro TV shows available in the US and UK, see the Euro TV Shows by Language section.
 Viewers in the US can check the ongoing updates of titles released throughout each month on the Euro TV Viewing Guide page.

 All programs listed here are shown in their original language with English subtitles, except where noted.
 The trailers below, which may or may not have English subtitles, might not be suitable for all audiences; viewer discretion is advised.

 Dates are subject to change without prior notice.